davidstavin/osticket-prereqs/README.md

 ## Step 1: Create a Virtual Machine

-Start by creating a VM in MS Azure
+Start by creating a VM in MS Azure (NOTE UPDATE TO 4 vCPU image)
 <img width="7680" height="4141" alt="osTicket_vm-creation" src="https://github.com/user-attachments/assets/40d9e748-afe8-4023-8b80-d9b384fdbb2a" />

 Copy the Public IP of the VM